DVA Launches Sri Lanka Project

 DVA’s Sri Lanka Project team also includes a group of veterinarians led by Dr. Chamith Nanayakkara, who are treating at no cost, the animals that live at the temples and monasteries, making presentations to the Dhamma schools, and organizing vegetarian groups at each school.

-DVA is also very active on our Follow Your Heart Go Vegan Facebook page, moving Sri Lankans to a plant-based diet as we reach well over one million people.
+DVA also has a very active Sri Lankan Facebook page Follow Your Heart Go Vegan, moving Sri Lankans to a plant-based diet as we reach well over one million people.
 You can like us on our Facebook page and get updates on nutrition, great food, and DVA activities throughout Sri Lanka.

 We have also been busy getting our message on television.
 Our team recently recorded a number of television programs, focusing on health, the environment, and Buddhist compassion/non-harming.
-We also have appeared live on the Buddhist Channel television speaking about the benefits of a plant-based diet.
+DVA’s Sri Lanka Project Senior Consultant, Ananda Mahinkanda appeared live on the Buddhist Channel television speaking about the benefits of a plant-based diet.

 DVA events, such as our May 5, 2018 vegan ice cream social on the streets of Columbo and our October 26, 2017 Animal Rights Conference have received front page coverage in the major newspapers and on national television.
 Articles and editorials supported DVA and our message have appeared in national newspapers.

 Update: A press conference was held on Tuesday, October 8, 2019, with members of DVA’s Sri Lanka team.